-Beaver Creek is located just 2 miles from Avon, Colorado and is a ski destination that’s known for world-class alpine villages, and well known for its family friendly ski runs, challenging terrain parks, and chocolate chip cookies in the base area at the end of each ski day.
+Beaver Creek is located just 2 miles from Avon, Colorado and is a ski destination that is well known for its family friendly ski runs, challenging terrain parks, and chocolate chip cookies in the base area at the end of each ski day.
 Beaver Creek stands out in the winter with its glamorous vibe – Park Hyatt, the Ritz, and Bachelor Gulch are familiar names in this ski town.
 The posh vibe of Beaver Creek scares some people away, which means you’ll often get to enjoy pow days all to yourself.
 Here, you’ll conveniently find plentiful ski and snowboard schools, a Nordic ski center, shopping attractions, and family-friendly activity areas.
-Beaver Creek is excellent when it comes to after-ski recreation – it has everything from shops selling delectable cookies and hot chocolate, to bars with excellent Colorado crafted beers and unlimited food options for all.
+Beaver Creek is excellent when it comes to post-ski fun – it has everything from shops selling delectable cookies and hot chocolate, to bars with excellent Colorado crafted beers and unlimited food options for all.

 The World Cup for skiing is frequently held at Beaver Creek for a reason.
 The entire Beaver Creek stretch includes Bachelor Gulch, Rose Bowl, Lurkspur, and Grouse Mountain (skiing from Beaver Creek to Vail is possible!).
 Boasting a summit of 11,440 feet and 1800 acres of skiable terrain, you’ll find adventure no matter your ski level.
-Although Beaver Creek is pegged an expert’s ski resort, the trails are still beginner-friendly – 38% if its trails are easy!
+Although Beaver Creek is pegged an expert’s ski resort, the trails are still beginner-friendly – 38% of its trails are easy!
+The dedicated Haymeadow Express gondola and it’s green trails make it a great place to learn!
+Or sharpen your skills on the resort’s blue trails and bowls, and advance to the expert runs on Grouse Mountain.
 With 323 inches of snow each year, Beaver Creek is a great place for pow days.

 To get to Beaver Creek, fly to Denver National Airport, 3.5 hours away from the ski resort.
-From the airport, you can rent a car or avail of shuttle services offered by companies like Colorado Mountain Express.
+From the airport, you can rent a car or take a shuttle services offered by companies like Colorado Mountain Express.

 TripOutside features the best local shops in Beaver Creek for skiing and snowboarding gear rental and outdoor adventures.